There’s no continent I’ve explored as thoroughly as Europe.

 And now, I can’t get enough.

 I’m fortunate to have been to almost every country in Europe at this point in my life.
-I’ve been to 40 countries in the continent and… wait for it… 166 cities, towns, and villages.
-I’ve stumbled drunkenly through the streets of Paris and Berlin, sailed the coastline of Turkey and Greece, eaten my bodyweight in pasta in Italy, hiked in Switzerland, and been pelted by hailstones in Norway.
-I’ve walked the Camino de Santiago, toured Chernobyl, island-hopped around Croatia, and taken a hot air balloon ride in Slovenia.
+I’ve been to 40 countries on the continent and… wait for it… 166 cities, towns, and villages.
+I’ve stumbled drunkenly through the streets of Paris and Berlin, sailed the coastlines of Turkey and Greece, eaten my bodyweight in pasta in Italy, hiked in Switzerland, and been pelted by hailstones in Norway.
+I’ve walked the Camino de Santiago across Spain, toured Chernobyl, island-hopped around Croatia, and taken a hot air balloon ride in Slovenia.

 I. Love.
 Europe.